DarwinAwardWinner/fastqident/README.md

 ## Errata

+### Illumina's many versions

+There are at least three different versions of "Illumina" fastq files that differ only slightly.
+I believe they are too similar to reliably distinguish based purely on the range of ASCII characters present in the quality strings, so this module makes no attempt to do so.
+It simply returns `'illumina'`, without trying to be any more specific than that..

+### Assumptions

 fastqident assumes that the sequences near the start of the file will provide a reasonable sample of the range of quality values in the whole file.
 If this assumption fails, then fastqident may fail to